MarthaEbubechi/Mexican-Restaurant-Business-Investment-Case-Study/README.md

 - And this does not indicate bias in the data sample as there were no prejudice for or against any age band, status or occupation category; especially in a way to be considered to be unfair.
 - Although the report showed that a higher percentage of their customers were young adults (18-25) and students which i think now explains why they are single 😄.

-### Q3: All things being equal, the law of demand states that the higher the price the lower the quantity demanded and vice versa.
+### Question3: All things being equal, the law of demand states that the higher the price the lower the quantity demanded and vice versa.
 - But in this report it can be noted that at a high price range the restaurants did not record the lowest orders and and at a low price range they did not record the highest orders either but rather the price range of the restaurants and the highest orders by the consumers are at equilibrum on meduim.

-### Q4: If I were to invest in a restaurant, the characteristics I would be looking for are:
+### Question4: If I were to invest in a restaurant, the characteristics I would be looking for are:
 - Restaurants that sell mexican cuisine are restaurants that have market dominance.
 Therefore, I would invest in restaurants that sell mexican cuisine.
 - Also, a higher percentage of their customers were young adults (18-25), students and single.
 Therefore, I would invest in restaurants whose consumers are more of this categories.

+## Conclusion:
+Navigating the features of Power BI was challenging at first but the end result was rewarding 😊 .